 Who is there (man zallazi) to advance a loan, a good loan, to Allah

-3. Because we’re holding to our money & wealth like it’s ours.
+Because of our greed mentality.
+Because we’re holding to our money & wealth like it’s ours.
 Are we so greedy that we don’t want to let them go?
-At least give them as a loan to Allah.
+Then at the very least, we should give them as a loan to Allah.

-Allah s.w.t. who has granted us these wealth in the first place?

-4. And Allah will not only repay us back, but it will be repaid in multiples & on top of that we will receive a noble reward.
+Allah s.w.t. says that He will not only repay us back, but it will be repaid in multiples!
+And on top of that we will receive a noble reward.